 Even if you've already got your heart and your budget committed to a ThinkPad, you've got a lot of choices.
 Lenovo currently sells over a dozen ThinkPad models across several different lines.
 The laptops all have the same basic aesthetic, but vary greatly when it comes to size, price, screen quality, performance and battery life.
 Some even have snappier keyboards than others.
 There are options for the average business user, artists who need a professional tablet or even users who need a beast of a workstation.

 Once you've made a decision, check out our roundup of the best ThinkPad accessories to bolster your productivity, but if you're more interested in the best Lenovo laptops in general, we have a page for that, too.
-We're excited for when the ThinkPad X1 Fold finally launches to see if the foldable device lives up to the hype.
+We recently reviewed the Lenovo Flex 5G, which is the first laptop with Verizon 5G, but those blistering wireless speeds are counterbalanced by sluggish performance and compatibility issues.
+Check out the best back-to-school laptop deals to save on Lenovo products.

 What are the best ThinkPads?